liling10822/DSCI560/README.md

     ```
     python visualization_nums.py
     ```
-    For example, we run random_num.py successfully in our dsci560H4 environment in macOS, the terminal will show as below:
+    For example, we run random_num.py successfully in our dsci560H4 environment in macOS, the terminal will show as below (the screenshot):

     ![image](https://raw.githubusercontent.com/liling10822/DSCI560/master/screeshot_of_run_random_num.png)

- 8. A binder badge to click [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/liling10822/DSCI560.git/master?filepath=Three%20Scripts.ipynb) for showing distributions and linear plot of DSCI560 repository:
+ 8. A binder badge to click [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/liling10822/DSCI560.git/master?filepath=Three%20Scripts.ipynb) for showing distributions and linear plot of DSCI560 repository.